rubyonjets/jets/docs/_docs/events-sqs.md

 end
 ```

 Ultimately, the `sqs_event` declaration generates a [Lambda::EventSourceMapping](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html).
-The properties of the mapping can be set like so:
+The properties of the mapping can be set with an additional Hash options argument:

 ```ruby
   sqs_event("hello-queue", batch_size: 10)